Skip to Main Content

 Welcome!

-This LibGuide was created in response to a request for information and resources used by state DOTs for the design of wildlife mitigation structures.
-It has since grown through the contribution of many transportation librarians, researchers and others throughout the US and Canada.
-Support for the LibGuide platform comes through the National Transportation Library.
-This is part of an ongoing project of the Western Transportation Knowledge Network to provide a series of resource guides covering topics of interest to the transportation community, particularly in the Western US states.
+The original US State DOT Wildlife Crossing LibGuide was created in response to a request for information and resources used by state DOTs for the design of wildlife mitigation structures as result of a project of the Western Transportation Knowledge Network to provide a series of resource guides covering topics of interest to the transportation community, particularly in the Western US states.
+It has grown through the contribution of many transportation librarians, researchers and others throughout the US and Canada.
+Support for the LibGuide platform comes through the National Transportation Library

 Most links in this guide open to full-text, or to an introductory page that allows the user to down-load the full-text PDF.
 In some cases, the links go to the abstract of a fee-based article, in which case researchers, students and instructors should contact the library to see if access can be obtained through inter-library loan.

-If you have any suggestions for this guide, or have resources that you would like to have added, please contact Laura Wilt at laura.e.wilt@odot.state.or.us .
+If you have any suggestions for this guide or have resources that you would like to have added, please contact: Amanda J. Carter, ODOT Librarian

 US Government, TRB and AASHTO Guides and Manuals